-So step one is to be sure that your liver enzymes are in the normal reference range and that you’re not abusing your liver with too much alcohol, cigarettes or pesticides.
-Specific deiodinase enzymes are necessary for activation and utilization of thyroid.
+So step one is to be sure that your liver enzymes are in the normal reference range and that you’re not abusing your liver with too much alcohol, cigarettes, or pesticides.
+Specific deiodinase enzymes are necessary for the activation and utilization of the thyroid.

-These deiodinase enzymes clip off an iodine from T4, to form T3.
+These deiodinase enzymes clip off iodine from T4, to form T3.
 That’s how thyroid hormone gets activated!
-It’s the T3 that helps you feel most active, happy and warm.
-T3 is also a fat-burner, and it helps with hair growth and cardiac function.
+It’s the T3 that helps you feel most active, happy, and warm.
+T3 is also a fat burner, and it helps with hair growth and cardiac function.

 2. The other thing is that T4 is needed for proper riboflavin function and ACTIVATION.

 If you are T4 deficient, you may not be able to create riboflavin mononucleotide and flavin adenine dinucleotide (FAD) which are two biologically active coenzyme forms of the B vitamin.